 The Osteopathic Practice Standards underpin all aspects of practice and should be reflected in your CPD.

-The purpose of objective activity is to enhance and inform your practice and CPD through analysis and reflection on the views of others.
+The purpose of doing an objective activity is to enhance and inform your practice and CPD through analysis and reflection on the views of others.

 Effective communication and shared decision-making are the foundations of a good therapeutic relationship between osteopath and patient.